joereynolds/joereynolds.github.io/_posts/2021-03-01-order-your-ifs-correctly.md

 ### Bad

-Checks that all in-game effects are no longer transitions and then checks a boolean on the escape menu.
+Checks that all in-game effects are no longer transitioning and then checks a boolean on the escape menu.
 ```
 if not self.level.renderer.transition.is_transitioning() and not self.level.renderer.escape_menu.is_visible: